 in the third person…

 Jeremy Gregg is a three-time TEDx speaker, a published author, and an experienced social entrepreneur who was previously named “Nonprofit Communicator of the Year.”
 He has personally raised over $40M for charities and has also built several successful small businesses.

-Jeremy now serves as the President & Co-Founder of two companies: Gregg Partners, an impact strategy consultancy that equips mission-driven ventures to achieve their vision (and which was named the 2017 Success Story by SCORE Dallas); and Mission Allies Publishing, which distills nonprofits’ missions into the world’s most accessible, shareable, and durable format — a children’s book.
+Jeremy now serves as the President & Co-Founder of two companies: Mission Allies (formerly Gregg Partners), an impact strategy consultancy that equips mission-driven ventures to achieve their vision (and which was named the 2017 Success Story by SCORE Dallas); and Mission Allies Publishing, which distills nonprofits’ missions into the world’s most accessible, shareable, and durable format — a children’s book.
 Jeremy will soon publish his first book, “Daddy’s Time Out,” which explains incarceration to the 2.7 million children with a parent in prison.

 Prior to launching his own companies, Jeremy held C-level roles (including two CEO positions) at a number of charities and social impact ventures, including an internationally recognized leader in prison rehabilitation, a management support organization that delivers training and consulting to other nonprofits, and a community development organization that improves the lives of over 50,000 low-income families per year.
 During the economic downturn of 2008-2009, he also served as the Founding Executive Director of Executives in Action, a nonprofit that leveraged the talents of transitioning corporate leaders to build and strengthen the capacity of hundreds of nonprofits that could never have otherwise tapped such talent.